dlatk/dlatk/doc/source/fwinterface/fwflag_date_field.rst

 Description
 ===========

-For functions that use the date field of the message table (currently only --add_timexdiff? and --add_postimexdiff?), specifies the MySQL column containing the date.
+For functions that use the date field of the message table (currently only --add_timexdiff and --add_postimexdiff), specifies the MySQL column containing the date.

 Argument and Default Value
 ==========================